 During the time the Museum was closed, the City Manager, James Freed, surveyed the building and determined the necessary upgrades.
 The Museum’s Executive Board and architect, Bill Vogan, began to explore possible renovation plans and uses as a community venue.
 The State Historical Preservation Office was consulted during this process.

 In February 2016, the Port Huron City Council approved $387,000 in funding for the necessary upgrades to the building, including new electrical, roof, and updating the HVAC systems.

-Museum exhibits will still be our main focus and purpose, but while providing a unique space for community members as a museum and as a venue.
+Museum exhibits are still be our main focus and purpose, but while providing a unique space for community members as a museum and as a venue.